antfu/eslint-config/README.md

 })
 ```

-The `antfu` factory functions also accepts arbitrary numbers of constom configs overrides:
+The `antfu` factory function also accepts any number of arbitrary custom config overrides:

 ```js
 // eslint.config.js